jonathandunne/Card-Helper/mobile/README.md

 ## Project DB assumptions (cards & rewards)

-This app expects the following shape for card metadata in the `cards` table:

-- `cards` rows contain a JSON/JSONB `metadata` column.
-The app looks for a `rewards` object inside that metadata, for example:
+The available credit cards are now hardcoded in the frontend (`lib/cards.ts`).
+The app uses a static list of cards with their reward rates stored in the `metadata.rewards` object, for example:

 ```json
 {